top of page

 VIG with parents with mental health difficulties

 Several studies have shown that VIG can be very effective where parents are struggling with mental health difficulties.
-Increasingly, VIG is being used by NHS perinatal services.
+VIG is being used by NHS perinatal services and is recommended by affiliated organisations like the Parent Infant Foundation.
+We also now have recent research on the use of VIG with mothers with psychosis, using VIG in Perinatal Settings

 For many parents, video footage showed improvement in parent-infant interaction from the first to last film; due to limited resources it was not possible to formally evaluate this improvement within the scope of the pilot.
 The feedback from the women who took part, and the referrers, has been overwhelmingly positive.